Anderson pitches 6 scoreless, Brewers stretch wild-card lead

 The Pirates fell to 65-89 with their seventh straight loss.
 The Brewers’ final three regular season opponents — Pittsburgh, Cincinnati and Colorado — began Friday a combined 203-256.

 Anderson (7-4) allowed three hits, struck out four and walked one while matching his longest outing of the season.
-Anderson hadn’t pitched past the fourth inning in his four previous outings.
+He said he cut down on the time between pitches in order to keep Pirates’ batters off balance.

+“I think they had to call time a couple times because I was working too quick,” Anderson said.
+“I took a little bit of that from (teammate) Brent Suter.
+It throws their timing off.
+It helps my delivery with the rhythm, the tempo.
+It creates a little increase in velocity and crispness on my pitches.
+I’m going to stick with it.”

+“As much as anything, this was a night off for a lot of guys,” Counsell said.

-Grisham, a 22-year-old rookie, tripled down the right field line as part of a four-run outburst in the seventh that put the game out of reach.
-Grisham entered an inning earlier as a pinch-hitter and walked during a three-run burst.
+Grisham, a 22-year-old rookie, tripled down the right field line as part of a four-run burst in the seventh that put the game out of reach.
+Grisham entered an inning earlier as a pinch-hitter and walked during a three-run rally.

 Outfielder Lorenzo Cain, who left Thursday’s game against San Diego with a sore left ankle, returned to the leadoff spot.
 He drew a first-inning walk off Steven Brault (4-6), stole second and hustled home with a head-first slide to score on Mike Moustakas’ single.